LiorSinai/liorsinai.github.io/README.md

 ## Running

-In a cmd run, `jekyll serve` and on a web browser navigate to localhost:4000.
+In a cmd run `jekyll serve` and on a web browser navigate to localhost:4000.

 To test mobile:
 1. Run `jekyll serve --host 0.0.0.0`.
-2. On the mobile on a web browser navigate to the serving computer's IP address followed by 4000 e.g. 192.168.3.54:4000.
+2. On the mobile on a web browser navigate to the serving computer's IP address followed by port 4000 e.g. 192.168.3.54:4000.

 The IPv4 address can be found with `ipconfig` on Windows or `ifconfig` on Linux.

 ### Troubleshooting

-If mobile website doesn't load try disabling the Firewall.
-If it does then load, check that there are no Firewall rules blocking it.
+If the mobile website doesn't load try disabling the Firewall.
+If it then does load, check that there are no Firewall rules blocking it.
 The rule might apply to port 4000 or the Ruby Interpreter.

 ## Copyright and License